 If you act upset your child is likely to get upset too.
 She might want to protect you and herself from your reaction by not telling you about problems in the future or by denying that anything is wrong.
 The older your child is, the more important it is that she’s able to feel some control about any follow-up actions you might take with the school.

-In addition, if you act upset when you’re approaching school officials or the parents of children who are bothering your child, they’re likely to become defensive.
-Nowadays, school administrators are often fearful of lawsuits, both from the parents of the child who was victimized and from the parents of the child who was accused of causing the problem.
+In addition, if you act upset when you’re approaching teachers, school officials or the parents of children who are bothering your child, they’re likely to become defensive.
+Nowadays, teachers and school administrators are often fearful of lawsuits, both from the parents of the child who was victimized and from the parents of the child who was accused of causing the problem.
 This is a real fear because a lawsuit can seriously drain a school’s already limited resources.

 2. Get Your Facts Right